saiteja-gande/Expediting-Adversarial-Training-with-Prediction-Methods-for-Point-Cloud-Classification/README.md

-# StudienArbeit on Expediting-Adversarial-Training-with-Prediction-Methods-for-PointNet-and-DGCNN
-Expediting Adversarial Training with Prediction Methods to Enhance PointNet and DGCNN Architectures’ Resilience against Adversarial Attacks on Point Cloud Data
+# StudienArbeit: Expediting Adversarial Training with Prediction Methods for PointNet and DGCNN

+This project aims to expedite adversarial training with prediction methods to enhance the resilience of PointNet and DGCNN architectures against adversarial attacks on point cloud data.

 ## Requirements

+To run this project, you will need the following dependencies:

 *   python==3.9.15
 *   numpy>=1.23.0